 - Cool on a rack while you make the glaze.

-- To make the glaze, mix the confectioner's sugar with enough milk to form a spreadable glaze.
+- To make the glaze, mix the confectioner's sugar with enough cider (or milk) to form a spreadable glaze.
 Stir in the nutmeg to taste.

 - Spread the glaze on the warm cake.